 Spend time at Imaginosity!, Dublin Children’s Museum, a unique creative space for children up to 9 and their families, inspiring young minds through play.

-Mooch around the various historical monuments and castles, especially Malahide Castle with its great playground, lovely grounds and a tragic history of death and despair to pique interest.
+Mooch around the various historical monuments and castles, especially Dublin Castle with its state apartments, medieval undercroft and Viking defence bank.

-With older kids, explore the Jean Johnston Tall Ship/Famine Museum – a fairly heart-wrenching experience.
+With older kids, explore the Jeanie Johnston Tall Ship/Famine Museum – a fairly heart-wrenching experience.

 Enjoy a Liffey River Cruise – even if your children don’t take in all the facts and historical titbits, they’ll enjoy having the cobwebs blown away.